l3shyyy/ProxyLogon-Useful-PowershellScripts/README.md

 **Usage:**<br />
 .\PCALAudit.ps1

-Results will be found at C:\Temp\ChangePasswordAtNextLogon.csv
+Results will be found on your desktop.

 # Last Logon Audit
 **Description:** A simple Powershell script to show when the last time a user signed in was along with additional information about that user object.